tauraloke/grayphash/README.md

 Windows example:
 You can use MinGW (it's just in ruby kit for windows).
 You also need Imagemagick if you want to use this gem.
-(Try static imagemagick version).
 And you need big library file CImg.h (just find it and copy to `%mingwpath%/include/`).

 # How to use